Ifeanyi-Ani/AliExpress/README.md

-Sure, here's a sample README.md for your Alixpress replica project:

 # Alixpress - E-commerce Web Application

 Alixpress is an e-commerce web application built with React.js that allows users to register, sign in, view products, add products to the cart, remove products from the cart, and provides admin users with a dashboard to manage products and users.